Rent safe and private dog parks hosted by locals

 It would be unfair to expect our dogs to never whine.
 Remember that your pet’s vocalizations are a normal part of their communication with you!

-That said, there is a point where your dog’s whining can be considered excessive crying behavior and might indicate a larger underlying problem (either with their health, lifestyle, or enrichment).
-There is no official definition or way to calculate what counts as “excessive” whining, but you’ll probably know it when you see (or rather, hear) it.
+That said, whining is a common issue.
+Puppies will naturally cry more than adults — so if dogs age but continue to whine at a high frequency, you might be dealing with excessive crying behavior that indicates a larger underlying problem (either with their health, lifestyle, or enrichment).
+There is no official definition or way to calculate what counts as “excessive” whining.
+You’ll probably know it when you see (or rather, hear) it, though!

 If your dog’s whining prevents either of you from sleeping properly, interferes with your ability to accomplish work or family tasks, or otherwise feels out of control, it’s a good idea to spend some time looking into the cause and treatment options.